 Q: My boyfriend has been talking to me about trying anal sex.
 I'm open to the idea, but I want to know more about it first.
 Like, do we need to use a condom if we're monogamous, or can I get infections if I don't?
 How can I make sure it doesn't hurt?
 What can I expect it to feel like, and how can I make it as much fun for myself as possible?

-A: Trying new things is always exciting, but can also be a bit intense, because there is so much you don’t know.
+A: Trying new things is always exciting, but can also be a bit intense, because there is so much you don’t know when you're preparing for anal sex for the first time.
 Will it hurt?
 Will you like it?
 You won’t know until you check it out!

 Your anus has thousands of sensitive nerve endings in and around it that can give you pleasure.
 Most of these nerve endings are concentrated around the opening, but the outer part of the rectum also has them.
 With the inner part of the rectum, what feels good during sex is mostly the pressure and fullness that comes with being penetrated.